How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 • Access to the Send a webhook action in HubSpot

-For getting the Meddicc Score API key, open Meddicc Score → Settings → Meddicc Score API Key (Pro+) and copy it from there.
+To get the Meddicc Score API key, open Meddicc Score > Settings > Meddicc Score API Key (Pro+) and copy it from there.

 Api key